coder/coder/docs/ides/web-ides.md

 ## JupyterLab

-Configure your agent and `coder_app` like so to use Jupyter:
+Configure your agent and `coder_app` like so to use Jupyter.
+Notice the `subdomain=true` configuration:

 ```hcl
 data "coder_workspace" "me" {}